mbithenzomo/life-list/README.md

 >>>>>>> ef2c879...
 [Chore] Update README to include a link to the live demo of LifeList on Heroku

 ## Testing
-To test, run the following command: `python lifelist/manage.py test lifelist`
+To test, run the following command: `python lifelist/manage.py test lifelist`.

 ## Built With...
 * [Django](https://www.djangoproject.com/)